nespinoza/noise-simulator/README.md

 # noise-simulator

-This code generates indexed time-series that can come from an ARMA or a 1/f process.
+This code generates indexed time-series that can come from an ARMA or a 1/f process plus white noise.
 The code will both save the time-series and plot it.
 This last plot, comes with a PSD estimation of both the time-series and the "real", "underlying" process which is obtained by simulating lots of simulations and averaging the obtained PSDs.

-The ARMA and flicker noises are automatically normalized to have unitary variance.
+The ARMA and flicker noises are automatically normalized to have unitary variance; the white noise part is added on top of that.

 DEPENDENCIES
 ------------